My two grandkids had been at my house for less than 18 hours when I first heard those words last summer.

 It’s not your job to entertain them.

 Yes…respond to their communication with a mix of compassion and inspiration.
-Yesterday I said no to the request for television and I told them they had so many things to do, suggesting just a few options.
+That day I said no to the request for television and I told them they had so many things to do, suggesting just a few options.

 Within ten minutes of uttering I’m bored one was coloring a birthday card for Papaw and the other was playing house in the toyroom.
 They eventually moved outside to play in the sprinkler for hours and then played, imagined, and pretended the rest of the day.
 When we suggested they come in and watch a movie before bedtime, they resisted because they wanted to watch the beautiful sunset.